La Guerre River: Geography

 The head of the La Guerre river (flowing to the southwest) is connected to the head of the Saint-Louis River (Beauharnois) which flows rather towards the northeast, crossing Saint-Stanislas-de-Kostka, Saint-Louis-de-Gonzague, Saint-Étienne-de-Beauharnois and Beauharnois where it flows into the St. Lawrence River.
 These two rivers take their common source from a marsh area located south of the village of Sainte-Barbe.
 Donohoe Creek drains the eastern zone of the marsh and Cowan Creek drains the southern zone.

 The La Guerre river flows in agricultural zones first towards the southwest, towards the west bypassing an area of marsh, then towards the northwest until its mouth.
 Its most important tributary is the western branch.

 After crossing route 132, the La Guerre river flows into Saint-Anicet Bay, at Saint-Anicet, on the south shore of Lake Saint-François, east of the village of Saint-Anicet.
 This bay is located between Pointe Castagnier (to the east) and Pointe Dupuis (to the west).
 The mouth of the river is located opposite Pointe Mouillée and the mouth of "Sutherland Creek" in Ontario.

 Toponymy

 The name of this river has appeared on geographical maps since at least the 1950s.
-The name of this river evokes the life work of "François Benoît dit Laguerre" who, at the turn of the XIXth, was building along its course.
+It evokes the life work of "François Benoît dit Laguerre" who, at the turn of the XIXth, was building along its course.

 The toponym "Rivière La Guerre" was formalized on January 5, 1984, at the Commission de toponymie du Québec.